apache/hawq-docs/admin/ambari-admin.md

 There are several recommendations to keep in mind when modifying the size of your running HAWQ cluster:

--   When you add a new node, install both a DataNode and a physical segment on the new node.
+-   When you add a new node, install both a DataNode and a HAWQ segment on the new node.
 -   After adding a new node, you should always rebalance HDFS data to maintain cluster performance.
 -   Adding or removing a node also necessitates an update to the HDFS metadata cache.
 This update will happen eventually, but can take some time.
-To speed the update of the metadata cache, execute **`select gp_metadata_cache_clear();`** (for CLI users) or the **Service Actions > Clear HAWQ's HDFS Metadata Cache** option in Ambari.
+To speed the update of the metadata cache, select the **Service Actions > Clear HAWQ's HDFS Metadata Cache** option in Ambari.
 -   Note that for hash distributed tables, expanding the cluster will not immediately improve performance since hash distributed tables use a fixed number of virtual segments.
 In order to obtain better performance with hash distributed tables, you must redistribute the table to the updated cluster by either the [ALTER TABLE](/200/hawq/reference/sql/ALTER-TABLE.html) or [CREATE TABLE AS](/200/hawq/reference/sql/CREATE-TABLE-AS.html) command.
 -   If you are using hash tables, consider updating the `default_hash_table_bucket_number` server configuration parameter to a larger value after expanding the cluster but before redistributing the hash tables.